yangzhares/mantl/docs/features/create_mesos_cluster.rst

         Pi is roughly 3.14336

-8. Before kakfa-mesos application is installed, a number of created and running bockers can be changed to any quantity.
+8. Before kakfa-mesos application is installed, a number of created and running brockers can be changed to any quantity.

         Edit variable kafka_brokers: "<number>" in roles/kafka-mesos/defaults/main.yml

    In order to enable brocker installation process variable enable_client_install should be set to "true".
-   In case of "false" value, no any brockers will be installed.
+   In case of "false" value, no brockers will be installed.

-   In order to repair kafka-mesos-scheduler application, variable repair should be set to "true".
+   In order to repair kafka-mesos-scheduler application, variable repair must be set to "true".
 Default value is "false"

-   WARNING:: When repair is set to "true", all existing brockers will be destroyed and kafka-mesos-scheduler application
+   WARNING:: When repair is set to "true", all existing brockers are destroyed and kafka-mesos-scheduler application
-             will be removed from Marathon.
+             is removed from Marathon.

 9. Verify Kafka-mesos utility: